EuHellscytheLua/euhellscythelua.github.io/_pages/about.md

 layout: page
 title: Scripts
 ---
-These are all [public] standalone scripts, either ones i use, scrapped, to be put into a UI, or WIP.
+These are all [public] standalone scripts I have made or use.
+Updated somewhat frequently, patched scripts are removed.

 ## AOT: Last Breath Hitbox Expander